 Accounting is the language of business, and this allows the graduate to use numerical analysis and other tools to communicate information to executives.
 It also develops the student’s ability to translate financial information into a format that makes the data accessible to external parties or internal managers.
 These occupations, however, often require an advanced degree in Accounting.

 This core competency leads to many career paths.
-The public and private sectors might put accountants in a slightly different position within the organization, but the function is the same.
-Providing executives and decision-makers with reliable access to financial information is a critical role that will always need to be filled.
-Students with an online Bachelor’s in Accounting degree quickly discover that their skills are needed in every organization and institution in every sector.
-This includes government, business, healthcare, entertainment, nonprofits, banking, and education.
-The median salary for this field is $65,000, and the outlook for the profession is to grow 6% from 2018 to 2028.
+The public and private sectors might put accountants in slightly different positions within the organization, but the function is the same.
+Providing executives and decision-makers with reliable access to financial information is a critical role that businesses will always need.

 Career Paths, Accounting Degree Online

-Communication with shareholders, creditors, executives, and managers requires a high degree of financial literacy, and the online Bachelors degree in Accounting provides students with the foundation for filling this role in any organization.
-There are detailed reports that need to be interpreted in order to make financial decisions, and the bachelor’s of accounting degree develops the skills that the graduate will need in order to participate in this process.
+Communication with shareholders, creditors, executives, and managers requires a high degree of financial literacy, and the online Bachelor’s degree in Accounting provides students with the foundation for filling this role in any organization.
+There are many detailed reports to interpret in order to make financial decisions.
+With a bachelor’s of accounting, degree individuals have those skills and can successfully work in this field.

 Prepare to Pursue Advanced Degrees, Credentials

 Earning a bachelor’s degree in accounting leads to opportunities for advanced credentials.
 For example, graduates can sit for the CPA exam, a highly regarded credential across all industries.

 Sitting for the exam means that you can become associated with the American Institute of Certified Public Accountants or AICPA.
 The CPA credential serves as a respected addition to any resume, and it is a marker of distinction in the world of accounting and finance.